-Read about enhancements and defect fixes in previous versions of IBM Cúram Universal Access with the IBM Universal Access Responsive Web Application.
+Read about enhancements and defect fixes in IBM Cúram Universal Access with the IBM Universal Access Responsive Web Application.

 For more information about changes that depend on server-side updates, see the release notes for your specific version of IBM Cúram Social Program Management at (https://www-01.ibm.com/support/docview.wss?uid=swg27037963).